kapawlak/temp_lab_host/Courses/345/3L/lab5.md

 Next we will discuss the CH1 and CH1 Vertical Controls.
 Pressing the Yellow or Blue button in the center of the column will turn on and off that channel from being displayed on the screen.

 Turning the small knob at the top of the column will shift the zero position of that channel.
 This effectively moves the signal up and down on the screen.
+We will call this knob the **vertical positioning knob**.

 Lastly, turning the large knob on the bottom changes the vertical scaling for each channel independently.
 For instance, if you wanted to change the vertical scaling of CH1 from $5 \text{ V/div}$ to $2 \text{ V/div}$ you would rotate the large CH1 knob.